Hawai‘i Cesspool Prioritization Tool

 The HCPT prioritization method places each geographic area into three prioritization categories:

-Priority Level 1: These cesspools have the greatest potential to impact human health and the environment and are directly adjacent sensitive natural resources like coral reefs or drinking water aquifers (map color red).
+Priority Level 1: These cesspools have the greatest potential to impact human health and the environment and are directly adjacent to sensitive natural resources like coral reefs or drinking water aquifers (map color red).

 Priority Level 2: These cesspools rank behind Priority 1, but still pose a significant hazard to human health and the environment.
-Priority 2 cesspools may be close to sensitive natural resources like steams or drinking water aquifers (map color yellow).
+Priority 2 cesspools may be close to sensitive natural resources like steams or drinking water aquifers (map color orange).

 Hawai‘i Cesspool Prioritization Tool: Input Data